CyVerse-learning-materials/foss/docs/06_reproducibility_i.md

 ## Reproducibility tutorial I: Setting up your project

-This section is going to cover a short tutorial spanning this and the next two reproducibility sessions.
+This section is going to cover a short tutorial spanning this and [the next](07_reproducibility_ii.md/#reproducibility-tutorial-ii-using-snakemake-and-containers-for-your-workflow) reproducibility sessions.
 In this tutorial you're going to use software and tools discussed today and previously in FOSS.

 What you'll be using: